NichitaDiaconu/NichitaDiaconu/README.md

 ## Profile

-I am a senior engineer with a balanced experience in applied and theoretical machine learning.
-I am focused on designing and integrating robust ML solutions into complex products.
-My expertise includes natural language processing, deep learning, and using cloud technologies and software engineering practices to develop and maintain the ML solutions.
-I continuously explore new ways to improve my technical understanding, with a goal to specialize further in ML technologies.
+I am a senior engineer with a balanced experience in both applied and theoretical machine learning.
+My focus is on designing and integrating robust ML solutions, with particular expertise in natural language processing, cloud technologies, and software engineering practices.
+I leverage these skills to develop and maintain high-quality systems.
+I am committed to continuously exploring new ways to enhance my technical understanding, with the goal of further specializing in ML technologies.

 ### Areas of Expertise